If a facial injury has set you back, we'll help you move forward

 Our compensation calculator can estimate your compensation for psychological injuries.
 Or you can call us on 0800 376 1001 to speak to a specialist advisor.

-No win, no fee facial injury compensation claims
+Can I make a no win, no fee facial injury claim?

 Find out more about how no win, no fee claims work